Italy: Patent litigation

 - the infringer to stop manufacturing, importing and selling the infringing items;

 - the withdrawal of all the infringing items distributed on the market; and

 - the seizure of the infringing items found either on the infringer’s premises or possibly also those of any third party involved (eg, distributors or retail shops).

-Other measures that are often included in the ruling are the order to pay the established amounts of damages awarded, and the order to publish (at the infringer’s expense) a summary of the decision in one or more national newspaper or magazine.
-The decision always contains fines or penalties provided for each day of delay in complying with these measures, or for any subsequent violation.
+Other measures that are often included in a ruling are an order to pay the established amounts of damages awarded, and an order to publish (at the infringer’s expense) a summary of the decision in one or more national newspapers or magazines.
+The decision always contains fines or penalties provided for each day of delay in complying with those measures or for any subsequent violation.

 Q: How are damages awards calculated?

 Damages are calculated according to Article 125 of the Industrial Property Code.
 The criteria to evaluate the amount of the damages awarded can be a flat amount established on a case-by-case basis that is proportional to the damage suffered by the owner.
 This fee cannot be less than the amount of the royalties that the infringer should have paid under a commercial licence agreement between the parties.